awaldis/toggl-track/README.md

-# toggl-track to Google calendar
+# Copy toggl time entries to Google calendar

-A Zapier replacement that copies "toogl-track" time entries to Google calendar using their respective APIs.
+A Zapier replacement that copies "toggl" (https://toggl.com) time entries to Google calendar using their respective APIs.